CANopenNode/CANopenLinux/README.md

 ### Running CANopenLinux device
 Compile:

-    cd CANopenNode
+    cd CANopenLinux
     make

+Install (copy `canopend` application to the `/usr/bin/` directory):

+    sudo make install

 Display options:

-    ./canopend --help
+    canopend --help

 Run on can0 device with CANopen NodeID = 4:

-    ./canopend can0 -i 4
+    canopend can0 -i 4

 If NodeID is not specified, then CANopen LSS protocol may be used.
 Program can be finished by pressing Ctrl+c or with CANopen reset node command.

 After connecting the CANopen Linux device into the CAN(open) network, bootup message is visible.
 By default device uses Object Dictionary from `CANopenNode/example`, which contains only communication parameters.
 With the external CANopen tool all parameters can be accessed and CANopen Linux device can be configured (For example write heartbeat producer time in object 0x1017,0).

-When CANopen Linux device is first connected to the CANopen network it shows bootup message and emergency message, because are missing storage files.
+When CANopen Linux device is first connected to the CANopen network it shows bootup message and emergency message, because of missing storage files.
 To avoid emergency message it is necessary to trigger saveAll command (write correct code into parameter 0x1010,1 with SDO command) and restart the program.

 Note also, if there are multiple instances of canopend running from the same directory, storage path should be specified for each.